About Extracurricular Activities

 In Geography club students will work in teams to study and practice for the district Geography Bee, a trivia competition with categories focused on physical and human geography, history, global issues, and current events.
 Meetings will be held once a week starting in January.

-The Junior Solar Sprint competition is to design and build a vehicle that will complete a race in the shortest possible time using the available power.
-Teams design and build a solar or electric car using any materials.
-National Renewable Energy Laboratories (NREL) sponsors this exciting event.
+The Competitive Car Club challenges students to design and build a vehicle that will complete a race in the shortest possible time using the available power.
+Teams of two to four students in 6th-8th grade work to design and build a solar or battery powered model car using provided car kits and any other materials.
+Platte River Power Authority sponsors the NoCo Time Trials and National Renewable Energy Laboratories (NREL) sponsors the Middle School Car Competition.

 Play awesome board and card games with your friends and learn about strategy, critical thinking, game theory, and conflict and cooperation.
 Will meet spring semester starting in February, from 3:00 – 4:00.
 Specific dates TBD.
 Travis Whitcomb